LLEB-ME/gouv.fa/content/members/id-card.md

 There are some security measures in place such as signing the contents of the chip to prevent tampering, as well as holographic stickers that are resilient to peeling.
 These stickers vary based on the issuing region— which cannot be decided by the bearer.

 ## Documents you will need
-- **Proof of Farer membership—** this can be a [certificate of membership](/members/cert-of-membership), an old ID card, or other means to proving membership.
+- **Proof of Farer membership—** this can be a [certificate of membership](/members/cert-of-membership), an old ID card, or other means to prove membership.
 - **A mailing address—** this can be anywhere in the world that can accept mail from the following countries: France, United States

 ---